 While good and evil rarely play directly into a Packleader's perspective (they can be either or Neutral just as easily), they tend be Chaotic, viewing the so called "rules of engagement" and other traditions of civilization to be convenient weaknesses they can exploit rather than any sort of guideline they might actually follow.

 Tools of the Wild

 Starting at 1st level when you take this Presence, you gain proficiency in martial weapons, Survival, and your choice of Herbalism Kit or Poisoner's Kit.

-Starting at 1st level, if you have at least a minute to prepare, you can add your Wisdom modifier to a Dexterity (Stealth) check for you and up five allied creatures.
+Starting at 1st level, if you have at least a minute to prepare, you can add your Wisdom modifier to a Dexterity (Stealth) check for you and up five friendly creatures.

-You and allied creatures within 30 feet of you that roll for initiative while hidden can add your Wisdom modifier to the initiative result.
+You and friendly creatures within 30 feet of you that roll for initiative while hidden can add your Wisdom modifier to the initiative result.

 Starting at 3rd level, your connection to the wild battlefields you've mastered offers you some measure of control of them.
 You learn the spell mold earth, and can pick one additional cantrip from the Druid list that you know.

 Additionally, as an action, you can expend a Leadership Die to cast fog cloud or snare as a first level spells, and can pick one additional 1st level spell from the Druid spell list to cast this way.